High-Resolution European Weather Model for Precise Forecasts

 EURO1k is an extremely high-resolution weather model for all of Europe, which is calculated by our team of experts to a resolution of 1 km.
 This resolution is unique for a weather model.
 The EURO1k from Meteomatics is thus able to produce highly precise forecasts spatially and temporally throughout Europe, and this completely individually for relevant sectors.
 Masses of measurement data from different European countries are added to the model and further weather details are incorporated.

 With a high temporal resolution, we succeed in strongly improving the weather forecasts once again with respect to the temporal occurrence of the weather events.
-Our weather data are provided by the model calculations in a resolution of 20 minutes.
+Our weather data are provided by the model calculations in a resolution of 20 minutes (other models may only offer data every 1 to 6 hours).
 By means of data interpolation, the data can be output at a resolution of as little as one minute.

 Accuracy of the Forecasts